 These investments are more aggressive ways for growing your child’s college savings.
 They can increase in value quickly but are subject to changes in the stock market, and there is no guarantee of a payout.

-This is an individual endowment policy that provides adult life insurance and matures in 10 to 20 years.
+The Gerber Life College Plan is an individual endowment policy that provides adult life insurance and matures in 10 to 20 years.
 The money grows over time, without risk.
 Since you’ll know from the start the amount that your child will receive at the end of the term, planning for college will be easier.

 The payout money can be used for funding higher education or for anything else, such as starting a business, or technical training, or the down payment for buying a home.
 In the unthinkable event that you pass away before the policy matures, your child as beneficiary will receive the full payout amount.

 Think about what you’re most comfortable with.
 Are you okay with taking on a little risk, or do you want something stable?
 Would you like to limit funds to college use only?

 Whatever you decide, it’s best to start early.
 You’re protecting and preparing your child for his or her future in every other way, so it makes sense to take the final step and make sure that your child will be financially prepared as well.

 Have questions about your college planning options?
 Call Gerber Life at 1-866-503-4487 today.
 We’re here to help.